-Faro is often overlooked by visitors to the Algarve, assuming that this is purely the location of the airport and nothing more.
-But the cobbled streets of Faro’s town centre actually offer far more intrigue and culture that many of the more famous resort towns in the region.
+Faro is often overlooked by visitors to the Algarve, assuming that this is purely the location of the airport and not much more.
+However, the cobbled streets of Faro’s town centre actually offer far more allure and culture that many of the more well-known resort towns in the region.

 The oldest parts of the city, known to the locals as Vila Adentro, can be reached by passing through the towering Arco da Vila gate.

-The place has a truly Portuguese feel, and on top of quiet parks and charming plazas there are plenty of attractions ranging from museums and churches to outdoor cafes and restaurants, many specialising in seafood and local cuisine.
+This area has an authentic Portuguese ambience.
+In addition to tranquil parks and charming plazas there are plenty of other attractions, ranging from museums and churches to outdoor cafés and restaurants, many specialising in seafood and local cuisine.

 You can even see the remains of the ancient walls that once enclosed the whole of the city.